Shardeum Documentation

 Security note:

 Foundry uses EIP-1559 transactions by default.
-Shardeum currently requires legacy-style gas parameters, so deployments should include the --legacy flag.
+If your Shardeum network requires legacy-style gas parameters, include --legacy in deployments.

 forge create \